NEW WORK DEVELOPMENT

 The nationally-renown Blue Ink Playwriting Award was created in 2010 to support new work.
 Since inception, we’ve named 10 Award winners, 79 finalists, and 109 semi-finalists.
 Over $6,000 in cash and prizes will be distributed to playwrights in 2020.

 Each year American Blues Theater accepts worldwide submissions of original, unpublished full-length plays.
 The winning play will be selected by Artistic Director Gwendolyn Whiteside and the theater’s Ensemble.
-The playwright receives a monetary prize of $1,250 and a developmental workshop or staged reading at American Blues Theater in Chicago.
+The playwright receives a monetary prize of $1,250.
 Cash prizes are awarded to finalists and semi-finalists too.
 All proceeds of the administrative fee are distributed for playwrights’ cash prizes.

 SUBMISSIONS OPEN JULY 1